Bluetooth MIDI? What about latency?

 As mentioned, Bluetooth MIDI groups provide a great solution for many, but not everyone.
 As you may know, syncing multiple devices via MIDI can already be a challenge in the wired world.
 That said, in our test setup it is certainly possible to synchronise multiple MIDI devices via MIDI clock.

-In this setup, three (3x) WIDI Masters were lined up in a WIDI group.
+In our setup, three (3x) WIDI Masters were lined up in a WIDI group.
 The MIDI clock was sent from the Yamaha QY100 via the WIDI central unit.
-Two WIDI peripherals receive the clock as shown in the screens through two different music software programs.
+Two WIDI peripherals receive the clock through two different music software programs without any latency or jitter issues.

 Of course, our engineers are constantly improving the Bluetooth MIDI standard and the WIDI firmware.
 That said, at this point we think we've reached the limits of what is possible with Bluetooth 5.